Pied-piping with inversion: Languages that show pied-piping with inversion

 Pied-piping with inversion seems to be found in all Mesoamerican languages.
 It is documented in many of them, including several Zapotec languages (San Dionisio Ocotepec Zapotec, Tlacolula de Matamoros Zapotec, and Quiegolani Zapotec), several Mayan languages (Kʼicheʼ, Kaqchikel, Chuj, Tzotzil), and several Mixtecan languages (Ocotepec Mixtec, and Copala Triqui).
-Garifuna, an Arawakan language of Central America that shares many features with canonical Mesoamerican languages, also has pied-pipiing with inversion in wh questions, focus sentences, and relative clauses.
+Garifuna, an Arawakan language of Central America that shares many features with canonical Mesoamerican languages, also has pied-piping with inversion in wh-questions, focus sentences, and relative clauses.

-Pied-piping with inversion is unusual outside Mesoamerica but is documented in Sasak, an Austronesian language of Indonesia(Austin 2001).
+Pied-piping with inversion is unusual outside Mesoamerica but is documented in Sasak, an Austronesian language of Indonesia (Austin 2001).

 A somewhat similar phenomenon is found in a number of Germanic languages in which certain pronominal objects of prepositions appear before the preposition.
 The following Dutch examples show that ordinary objects follow the preposition op "on," but the pronouns er "it," daar "there," and hier "here" precede the preposition:

 Ik reken [op je steun]. ("I count on your support.")

 Ik reken erop/daarop/hierop ("I count on it/on that/on this.")

 Those examples show inversion of a prepositional phrase, but the inversion does not necessarily occur in contexts of pied-piping.

 Possibly related is the phenomenon known as swiping in which a wh-phrase is inverted with a governing preposition in the context of sluicing:

 Ralph was arguing, but I don't know who with.

 Such inversion requires pied-piping but also ellipsis, unlike Mesoamerican languages.